Anti-Catholicism in literature and media: Media coverage of abuse cases

 Philip Jenkins, an Episcopalian and Professor of History and Religious Studies at Penn State University, published the 1996 book Pedophiles and Priests: Anatomy of a Contemporary Crisis in which he argues that the Catholic Church is being unfairly singled out by secular media which fail to highlight similar sexual scandals in other religious groups, such as the Anglican Communion, various Protestant churches, and the Jewish and Islamic communities.
-He also states that the Catholic Church may have a lower incidence of molesting priests than Churches that allow married clergy because statistically child molestation generally occurs within families, but Latin-rite Catholic priests do not have families, and the Catholic Church only allows married priests in a few of its rites.
+He also states that the Catholic Church may have a lower incidence of molesting priests than Churches that allow married clergy because statistically child molestation generally occurs within families, but Latin Church Catholic priests do not have families, and the Catholic Church only generally allows married priests in some Eastern Catholic churches.
 He also notes that the term "pedophile priests," widely used in the media, implies a distinctly higher rate of child molesters within the Catholic priesthood when in reality the incidence is lower than in most other segments of society".

-Another recent and pronounced example of this can be seen from mass-media coverage of the resignation of Pope Benedict XVI.
-On one such occurrence, Episcopalian Tom Ehrich stated that the Catholic Church is "uninterested in sex abuse scandals beyond their litigation costs, ... stuck in the 19th century, ... providing safe cover for oppression and intolerance, ... against oppressed peoples, ... homophobic."
-Although these are themes which are widely used throughout the Western media, this occasion prompted a public response from Springfield, Illinois, Bishop Thomas J. Paprocki titled "Tom Ehrich column promoted religious bigotry" wherein the Bishop stated:

-Columnists are indeed entitled to their own opinions, but not their own facts.
-Ehrich got it wrong in several ways. ...I cannot imagine a secular newspaper publishing such hostile vitriol against any other religion except the Catholic church. ...It is untrue and patently malicious to declare that Roman Catholicism is "uninterested in sex abuse scandals beyond their litigation costs".
-I know of many cases where dioceses have compensated victims long after their claims were legally barred by the statute of limitations.Bishop Thomas John Paprocki (2013) Bishop Paprocki: Tom Ehrich column promoted religious bigotry.